SudeepGowda55/SwiftYield/README.md

 The Transaction may fail because of the gas fees issue, we are optimizing the contract code, so until then please rerun **node packages/bot/index.js**

-The bot is currently under testing.
+The bot is currently under testing we will provide as soon as possible

 ## For Setting up Dev Environment